 common with age: type 2 diabetes, osteoporosis, and arthritis.

 Both your body and mind can benefit from exercise.
 Exercise can help you manage stress.

 Stress can affect the heart directly and can impact other risk factors and behaviors

 that affect the heart.
 These may include blood pressure, cholesterol levels, smoking,

 and overeating.
 Cutting down on stress, however, can at least make your life more

 enjoyable.
 Exercise can also boost your self-image and help counter anxiety and depression.

 You don't have to strain your body to benefit from exercise.
 Even moderate exercise

-For increased benefit to your heart and lungs, try more vigorous aerobic activity.
+For more benefit to your heart and lungs, try more vigorous aerobic activity.
+These

 Jogging or running